zeel-codder/Recursion-Hub/Code/vector_comparator.md

 WebSite: ''
 Problem: 'Compare two vectors.'
 Description: 'This program uses recursion to find out if two vectors are equal.'
-Explanation: 'Each iteration of function "compare_vectors" checks if both vectors have the same index, otherwise vectors are not equal.
-If vectors have the same index, then values are compared, if they are equal then the index is increased and "compare_vectors" is called recursively.'
 Language: 'C'
 ---